RDMTSTUDIOS/CozyPorts/README.md

 ```ts
 .connectToPort(port: number, entity: any)
 ```
-Let's create an entity and place it to specific pipeline.
+Let's create an entity and place it to a specific pipeline.
 > Note: entities can only not be a html elements, we will see it a bit later.
 ```ts
 const Button1: HTMLElement = document.createElement('button');